 Storage of Medication

-Medication shall be kept in a locked cabinet, labelled with the pupil’s name and checked regularly for a ‘use by’ date.
+The medication for pupils with diabetes will be kept on them at all times in accordance with their Medical Health care Plans.
+For all other medication unless explicitly stated and reasons given on their plan, medication shall be kept in a locked cabinet, labelled with the pupil’s name and checked regularly for a ‘use by’ date.
 The key is held in a restricted but accessible place known to the designated members of staff.
 If fridge storage is required arrangements shall be made to store the medication in the lockable secure area.
 Once removed from the cabinet or fridge the medication shall be administered immediately and should not be left unattended.
 The necessary documentation for recording the administration of medication shall be completed immediately.
 Parents/Carers will be required to collect and dispose of unused medication.
 In the event of leftover medications not collected, a member of staff will take them to the local pharmacy to be disposed of.

 Administering Medications - procedures